-Section 8.
+- Section 8.
 Successors.
-This Amendment shall be binding upon the Borrower and the Lender and their respective successors and assigns, and shall inure to the benefit of the Borrower and the Lender and the successors and assigns of the Lender.
+This Amendment shall be binding upon the Borrower and the Lender and their respective successors and assigns, and shall inure to the benefit of the Borrower and the Lender and the successors and assigns of the Lender. - Section 9.

-Section 9.
 Legal Expenses.
-As provided in Section 8.2 of the Credit Agreement, the Borrower agrees to pay or reimburse the Lender, upon execution of this Amendment, for all reasonable out-of-pocket expenses paid or incurred by the Lender, including filing and recording costs and fees, charges and disbursements of outside counsel to the Lender and/or the allocated costs of in-house counsel incurred from time to time, in connection with the regotiation, preparation, execution, collection and enforcement of the Amendment Documents and all other documents negotiated, prepared and executed in connection with the Amendment Documents, and in enforcing the obligations of the Borrower under the Amendment Documents, and to pay and save the Lender harmless from all liability for, any stamp or other taxes which may be payable with respect to the execution or delivery of the Amendment Documents, which obligations of the Borrower shall survive any termination of the Credit Agreement.
+As provided in Section 8.2 of the Credit Agreement, the Borrower agrees to pay or reimburse the Lender, upon execution of this Amendment, for all reasonable out-of-pocket expenses paid or incurred by the Lender, including filing and recording costs and fees, charges and disbursements of outside counsel to the Lender and/or the allocated costs of in-house counsel incurred from time to time, in connection with the Credit Agreement, including in connection with the negotiation, preparation, execution, collection and enforcement of the Amendment Documents and all other documents negotiated, prepared and executed in connection with the Amendment Documents, and in enforcing the obligations of the Borrower under the Amendment Documents, and to pay and save the Lender harmless from all liability for, any stamp or other taxes which may be payable with respect to the execution or delivery of the Amendment Documents, which obligations of the Borrower shall survive any termination of the Credit Agreement. - Section 10.

-Section 10.
 Headings.
-The headings of various sections of this Amendment have been inserted for reference only and shall not be deemed to be a part of this Amendment.
+The headings of various sections of this Amendment have been inserted for reference only and shall not be deemed to be a part of this Amendment. - Section 11.

-Section 11.
 Counterparts.
-This Amendment may be executed in several counterparts as deemed necessary or convenient, each of which, when so executed, shall be deemed an original, provided that all such counterparts shall be regarded as one and the same document, and either party to the Amendment may execute any such agreement by executing a counterpart of such agreement.

-Section 12.Governing Law.
-THE AMENDMENT DOCUMENTS SHALL BE GOVERNED BY THE INTERNAL LAWS OFTHE STATE OF CALIFORNIA, WITHOUT GIVING EFFECT TO CONFLICT OF LAW PRINCIPLES THEREOF, BUT GIVING EFFECT TOFEDERAL LAWS APPLICABLE TO NATIONAL BANKS, THEIR HOLDING COMPANIES AND THEIR AFFILIATES.
+This Amendment may be executed in several counterparts as deemed necessary or convenient, each of which, when so executed, shall be deemed an original, provided that all such counterparts shall be regarded as one and the same document, and either party to the Amendment may execute any such agreement by executing a counterpart of such agreement. - Section 12.
+Governing Law.
+THE AMENDMENT DOCUMENTS SHALL BE GOVERNED BY THE INTERNAL LAWS OF THE STATE OF CALIFORNIA, WITHOUT GIVING EFFECT TO CONFLICT OF LAW PRINCIPLES THEREOF, BUT GIVING EFFECT TO FEDERAL LAWS APPLICABLE TO NATIONAL BANKS, THEIR HOLDING COMPANIES AND THEIR AFFILIATES.

-[The remainder of this page is intentionally left blank.]

-IN WITNESS WHEREOF, the parties hereto have caused this Amendment to be executed by their officers thereunto duly authorized as of the date first above written.
+IN WITNESS WHEREOF, the partie written. es hereto have caused this Amendment to be execut ted by their officers thereunto duly authorized as of the date first above

+UNIVERSAL ELECTRONICS INC.

-Bryan M. Hackworth Senior Vice President and Chief Financial Officer
+/s/ Bryan M. Hackworth Bryan M. Hackworth

+Senior Vice President and Chief Financial Officer

 U.S. BANK NATIONAL ASSOCIATION

 /s/ Andrew Williams

 Andrew Williams Vice President

+[Signature Page to Sixth Amendment to Amended and Restated Credit Agreement]